 The trekking distance between Chopta to Tungnath is 4 kms and usually takes around 2 and a half hours to cover.

-Tungnath is the highest Shiva Temple in the world (3680m) and is one among the Paanch Kedar Shrines.
+Tungnath is the highest Shiva Temple in the world located at an altitude of 3680m and is one among the Panch Kedar Shrines.
 It is believed to be more than 1000 years old.
 The temple is closed during the winters and the deity is shifted to Mukku village.
 Tungnath temple opens its doors to pilgrims in the summer around the end of April and shuts down in November in winter.

 Around ten minutes before you reach Tungnath, there is a small detour to a peak called Ravanshila.
 It is the place where the demon king Ravana meditated to please Lord Shiva.
 There are panoramic valley views from Ravanshila.
-If you are unsure about the location, it is best to ask the locals or dhabawallahs near the temple.
+If you are unsure about the location of Ravanshila, it is best to ask the locals or dhabawallahs near the temple.

 Trekking from Tungnath Temple to Chandrashila